Practical strategies to conquer obstacles and reach your leadership potential

 - Understand how organisational cultures are formed and sustained

-- Changing and creating the culture in preparation for NEMA to become its entity
+- Changing and creating the culture in preparation for success

 - The importance of speaking to your people and the public throughout the process

 With people from distinct cultural, linguistic and religious backgrounds entering the workforce, it is up to their leaders to draw on the individual’s strengths and realise the benefits diversity can bring.
 Drawing upon her background, along with her working experience across New Zealand and China, Rebecca understands the need to create an inclusive and supportive environment.

 - Understand the power of cultural diversity

 Rebecca Needham Assistant Vice-Chancellor (International Engagement) Victoria University of Wellington

 To ensure the lowest possible turnover and that your organisation is achieving the best possible results, your employees need to be engaged and valued for them to remain within your organisation.
 Join our panel as they discuss the approaches they have taken to entice the right people and develop the leaders of tomorrow.